-If you are unsure that you will be able to control wet watercolors as much as you need to, a very light pencil line may help you keep aware of the areas you need to avoid saturating.
+Pro Tip: If you are unsure that you’ll be able to control wet watercolors as much as you need to, a very light pencil line may help you keep aware of the areas you need to avoid saturating.
 A masking medium over the whole “glow” area might make too stark of a line to look natural.
 Just try to blend the color fading to no color around the bulbs.

-Tip: I did not use masking fluid on the actual string the lights are placed on here.
+Pro Tip: We didn’t use masking fluid on the actual string the lights are placed on here.
 Some things work better unmasked.
 Thin lines that are masked before painting can often have a lot of jagged edges when the medium is removed.

 Unless you are painting a very dark background that would obscure small or thin unmasked details beyond redemption, it is cleaner and saves a lot of tidying up after to just color right over them.

-As you can see below, the color of the floor did not override the darker green I was to use on the string.
-This made it a nice clean finish.*
+As you can see below, the color of the floor did not override the darker green we used on the string.
+This made it a nice clean finish.